-How to use Promethazine HCL
+Antihistamine Promethazine HCL

-If you are using the liquid form of this medication, carefully measure the dose using a special measuring device/spoon.
-Do not use a household spoon because you may not get the correct dose.
+If you are taking the liquid form of this medication, you will need to carefully calibrate the dose by using a gadget or spoon of a specific size.
+Do not use a spoon intended for someone else because this will result in an inaccurate dosage.

 Your age, current medical condition, and response to treatment will all play a role in determining the appropriate dosage for you.
 In children, the dosage could be determined by the child’s weight.
 It would help if you did not increase your dosage or take this drug more frequently than recommended.